Performance Management Systems through Employee Alignment

 - They provide measurements for key benchmarks such as employee performance, leadership effectiveness, goal setting, and organizational climate.

-To maximize organizational success, companies must motivate individuals and groups toward a common goal.
-I believe that a solid performance management system must be a dynamic and adaptable process that cascades throughout the organization, from the C-suite, to the individual employee.
+To maximize organizational effectiveness, companies must motivate individuals and groups toward a common goal.
+I believe that a solid performance management system must be a dynamic and adaptable process that cascades throughout the organization, from the C-suite to the individual employee.
 Since performance management is one of the most challenging areas of responsibility in the field of human resources, a good system must be well-conceived and implemented.
 Ultimately, the success of the performance management system can also determine the success of the organization.

 It is important to note that no “silver bullet” exists that can be used as a solution to maximizing employee performance.
 What I do know is that a performance management system that balances the goals of the organization with the abilities and characteristics of its workforce will have the greatest chance of success.

 When you partner with me to develop your performance management system, I’ll help you ensure that your system: